 Frequently Asked Questions

-10 Mbps WiFi is just the ideal speed for working from home.
+Yes, this speed is good enough for working from home.
 But it must be used by one person at a time.
-If more than one person is using it, the result would be lag and slow speed.
+If more than one person uses it, the result would be lag and slow speed.

 Zoom 1:1 calls require a 1.2 Mbps upload and download speed.
 For Group calls, you need 1.5 Mbps of speed.
-So, a 10 Mbps plan is good enough to make Zoom calls.
+So, it’ll work fine.

 It depends upon the usage.
-If the purpose is just to surf the web or check emails, then more than 10 devices can support the plan.
+If the purpose is to surf the web or check emails, then 5-8 devices can support the plan.
 However, if you have to stream HD videos, just one device is enough.

-So, is 10 Mbps good or bad?
-Well, it is good if you are the only person using it.
-You can stream videos, play low-end gaming and do video calls.
-However, if you have got a ton of gadgets or people to share the connection, you’re better off with 200 Mbps, 400 Mbps, or 1000 Mbps internet.
+So, 10 megabits per second speed is good if you are the only person using it.
+You can stream videos, do online gaming, and video calls.
+However, if you have a ton of gadgets or people to share the connection with, you’re better off with 100 Mbps.

-If more people are using the same internet, you might have to experience slow speed or lags.
+If more people use the same internet, you might experience slow speed or lags.
 Also, downloading large files can take up some time.
 So, before subscribing to any internet plan, you must first address your needs and requirements.